 11 out of 15 resolutions on the human rights to water and sanitation were adopted by consensus.
 This means that no member state of the UN General Assembly or Human Rights Council objected to the text.
 When a resolution is adopted by consensus, co-sponsoring is the only way a country can explicitly support it.

-4 out of the 15 resolutions weere adopted by a vote.
-In these cases, a member state of the UN General Assembly or Human Rights Council demanded a change to the text that did not reach consensus and put this to a vote.
-None of these votes achieved a change to the text of the respective resolution.
-Countries can also co-sponsor resolutions that were voted on.
+4 out of the 15 resolutions were voted on.
+In these cases, a member state of the UN General Assembly or Human Rights Council demanded a change to the text that did not reach consensus in negotiations and put this to a vote.
+None of these votes succeeded with changing the text of the respective resolution.
+The changes sought also did not call into question the recognition or definition of the human rights to water and sanitation.
+In case of a vote, countries can also co-sponsor the respective resolution.

 GA stands for General Assembly.
 The UN General Assembly is the main policy making organ of the UN.
 All 193 UN Member States have a seat in the GA and each country has equal voting rights.
 The General Assembly functions a bit like a national parliament.